Skip to content

 Note

-The pre-commit hook only works, if you can use docker without using sudo.
-If this is not already the case, use the command adduser $USER docker to enable docker commands without sudo for the current user.
-Restart the docker daemons afterwards.
+The pre-commit hook only works, if you can use Docker without using sudo.
+If this is not already the case, use the command adduser $USER docker to enable Docker commands without sudo for the current user.
+Restart the Docker daemons afterwards.

 Read on if you want to run a specific check.